 Korean is a language spoken natively by the 74 million Korean people living in the Korean peninsula, including 26 million North Koreans and 48 million South Koreans.
 It is spoken as a heritage language by 5.3 million people in the United States, 0.7 million in Japan, and 0.5 million in the former Soviet Union.
 A large number of people study Korean as a foreign language worldwide because of Korea's continuing economic success since the 1970s.
 In terms of the number of speakers, Korean ranks eleventh among over 6,000 languages that exist on the globe.

 I- Language Courses

-The Korean language curriculum operates on a three-year sequence of courses (first year, second year, and third year).
+The Korean language curriculum operates on a four-year sequence of courses (first through fourth year).
 Each level is offered as a sequence of two courses in the fall and spring semesters.
 Students who have no prior knowledge of Korean must register for the First Year Korean 1 course in the fall semester.
-Students with prior knowledge of Korean will be required to take a placement exam with the Korean Program Coordinator Dr. Mi-Hyun Kim (412-624-5562).
+Students with prior knowledge of Korean will be required to take a placement exam with the Korean Program Coordinator Mi-Hyun Kim (412-624-5562).
 The determination of which level an individual student should take is made based on the individual student's needs, background, and the results of the placement test.

 Below is the list of Korean language courses offered in fall and spring semesters.

 |Korean 0002||First year Korean 2|

 II- Non-Language Courses